mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Limitations =

-* One recipient and one attachment per email.
+* One recipient per email.

 * Up to 5 manually entered recipients are saved in HTML Storage.